xcfem/xc/install/install.linux.md

 ## Introduction
 ### Installations steps
 - install all needed depencies to be able to compile XC
+- make sure Python 3 is the default Python interpreter in your system.
 - get the source code
 - compile the source code
 - install the programm